 - I was invited to be on staff at a new church plant and hung on for the ride of my life.
 I’ve experienced some of the worst tragedies that can happen to a church.
 I’ve experienced astounding victories.
-I’ve led for years out of my own performance-driven needs, and have seen how destructive that is.
+I led for years out of my own performance-driven needs, and have seen how destructive that is.

 - I’ve come to the very edge of burnout, lived with depression where I couldn’t drag myself out of bed in the morning, and spent four years in therapy — all of which led to my book, The Wisdom of Your Heart.

 Along the way, I married Christina, an amazing, strong woman who has graciously stayed close to me when I spent most of our marriage unavailable to her.
 Together we’re working to rebuild a new kind of marriage on top of our painful ruins.
-Today we have an adult foster son, a 16-year-old daughter, a 15-year-old son, a co-dependent mutt named Jackson, and from time to time, a pride of foster kittens.
-All of this happens in Milwaukie, a little community in Portland, Oregon — one of the most interesting, challenging, and weird places you can do church.
+Today we have an adult foster son, a 16-year-old daughter, a 15-year-old son, a co-dependent mutt named Jackson, and a vicious people-hating cat named Bellatrix.
+All of this happens in Milwaukie, a little community in Portland, Oregon — one of the most interesting, challenging, and weird places you can be a pastor.